xiaoyuvax/MOOS/README.md

 ## Building

 This fork has modified the codes and relevant configurations to allow MOOS be compiled by an alternative C# native compiler BFlat, read [How to compile MOOS with BFlat](https://github.com/xiaoyuvax/MOOS/blob/master/MOOS.bflat.md).
+Of course, you can still build MOOS in VS with MSBuild, although it uses an ancient verison of ILCompiler.

 For more information on compiling MOOS, please read the [build wiki page](https://github.com/nifanfa/MOOS/wiki/How-do-you-build-or-compile-MOOS%3F).